jiroshimaya/bm25-retriever-eval/README.md

 | TFIDFRetriever | 0.3279 ± 0.1542 |
 | CurrentBM25Retriever | 0.2286 ± 0.0211 |
 | NewBM25Retriever | 0.6594 ± 0.0277 |

-The above shows the initialization time for a corpus of 10,000 documents.
-The values are averages from 10 trials.
-The initialization time for NewBM25Retriever is 2 to 3 times slower than TFIDFRetriever and CurrentBM25Retriever.

 ### Retrieval Results